 The Super Bowl is just around the corner and this will be the perfect dish to whip up and bring over.
-You can tell everyone you slaved over it for hours (it can be our little secret that it only took 15 minutes start to finish 😉 )Print
+You can tell everyone you slaved over it for hours (it can be our little secret that it took less than an hour start to finish 😉 )Print

 this easy veggie chili comes together in just minutes thanks to the instant pot but packs flavor like it’s been marinating all day!

 - 3–4 cloves garlic, peeled & minced